 A Calgary University professor has this to say about urban beekeepers: “It is not as rosy as they think.
 Every jewel* of honey that they get on their plate or in their jars is a jewel that has been robbed from native bees.”
 Dr Ralph Cartar also says that urban beekeepers “swamp the world with bees and the competition becomes intense and you risk losing those native pollinators.”

-How could anyone be so utterly opposed to the hobby beekeeper with a colony in the backyard?
-Dr Cartar, in a CBC radio interview this week, explained that honey bees are an invasive species that steals (OK, he says “robs”) food from native bees.
-You see, honey bees are not native to North America.
+How could anyone be opposed to the hobby beekeeper with a colony in the backyard?
+Dr Cartar, in a CBC radio interview this week, explained that honey bees are an imported species that steals (OK, he says “robs”) food from native bees.
+You see, our western honey bees are not native to North America.
 Or South America.
 Or Australia, New Zealand, India, China, and a whole bunch of places that depend on the bee for crop pollination and where a whole bunch of people who love ecology, nature, outdoor activities, and communion with buzzers have been keeping honey bees.
 Cartar tells us that “people seem to think that because they are important for some agricultural crops, they are good everywhere.”
 He says Calgary urban beekeeping should stop immediately.

 Is he right?
 I have struggled with this myself.
 Beekeepers don’t necessarily have the high road as environmentalists.
 It is a fact that honey bees were introduced as an invasive species in most of the places they are fondly kept.
 And it may be somewhat hypocritical for us beekeepers to claim to represent the environmental movement while keeping bees.
 Unless we do something more than tend our artsy little hive.